silverer/cancer-crowdfunding-explorer/README.md

+## Association of Neighborhood Deprivation Index With Success in Cancer Care Crowdfunding

-Toolset used to perform the analysis in Silver et al (2020) *Association of Neighborhood Deprivation Index With 5 Success in Cancer Care Crowdfunding*.
+Toolset used to perform the analysis in Silver et al (2020) *Association of Neighborhood Deprivation Index With Success in Cancer Care Crowdfunding*.

 Authors: Silver ER, Truong HQ, Ostvar S, Hur C, & Tatonetti, NP